tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 This formulation has a gradient with respect to $$\mu$$ and $$\Sigma$$ and makes training with backpropagation possible.

-The variational autencoder further restricts the latent space by requiring Gaussian distributions to be similar to a standard Gaussian.
+The variational autoencoder further restricts the latent space by requiring Gaussian distributions to be similar to a standard Gaussian.
 The distribution parameters are therefore penalized with the Kulback-Leibler divergence:

 $$L_{KL} = \frac{1}{2N}\sum_{i=1}^N \sum_{j=1}^{|z|} (2\Sigma_j^{(i)} + (\mu_j^{(i)})^2 - 1 - 2\log{(\Sigma_j^{(i)})})$$